gridbugs/gridbugs.org/content/blog/ocaml-tooling-surprises/index.md

 help at all with emitting sexp syntax, requiring me to explicitly escape quotes and remember to include the parentheses.

-This solution is specific to Linux.
+Also this solution is specific to Linux.
 To add back support for MacOS we need to conditionally enable the rule and add a second rule for MacOS that generates a sexp file with the original linker arguments: